billionvectors/atinyvectors/README.md

 atinyvectors is a high-performance vector search engine designed for efficient indexing and querying of large-scale vector data.
 It supports both dense and sparse vector types and allows users to manage spaces, versions, and vectors with customizable indexing configurations.

+This project is a library project.
+If you want to obtain an executable binary, please refer to [asimplevectors](https://github.com/billionvectors/asimplevectors).

 ## Features

 - **Efficient vector search** using HNSW (Hierarchical Navigable Small World) graph.